alentoghostflame/nextcord/docs/interactions.rst

 User Commands
 ~~~~~~~~~~~~~~
-What you see below is a example of a simple user command,
+What you see below is a example of a simple user command.
-It's a user dump command that dumps user data
+It is a user dump command that dumps user data.

 .. code-block:: python3